zafersn/seraotomasyon/README-EN.md

 **All you need to do now is mount the car after you have made the necessary power and motor drive connections to Raspberry.**
 <br>

-## [Click!] on the sample vehicle selection and the appropriate pin connection of the vehicle. (https://github.com/zafersn/seraotomasyon/blob/master/select_vehicle_type.md)
+## [Click!](https://github.com/zafersn/seraotomasyon/blob/master/select_vehicle_type.md) on the sample vehicle selection and the appropriate pin connection of the vehicle.

-# please you [ask!](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/issues) for  subject that is not understood  or proposal in project narration
+# Please  [ask!](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/issues) what you do not understand.

 <br>
 Video Description: